 This is another important thing to look for while booking a rafting company.
 Though there are no industry standards, six people plus a guide on a boat is ideal for all types of rapids.
 More people can be added for a big water river ride to add extra weight, whereas small rivers are best for a maximum of 6 or less for a safe trip.

 However, some outfitters tend to put more people on a boat in order to save money.
-Like, class III river rafting with 12 people in a 14-inch raft which can be riskier.
+Like, class III river rafting with 12 people in a 14-inch raft can be riskier.
 So, don’t go for cheap until or unless they’re preparing the trip on small tide rivers.

 10. Repeat Customers